Table of Contents

 • Senior Finance Analyst

-There are several sales positions ranging from cashiers all the way to sales directors.
-To help employers see your career progression, list your job titles on your sales CV.
+Sales roles range from entry-level positions like cashier all the way to senior-level roles like sales directors.
+To help employers track your career progression, list your job title clearly on your sales CV.

 • Cashier